 3) Water Softener

-Are you using water softener to treat hard water?
+Are you using a water softener to treat hard water?
+Or perhaps using a water softening shower head?
 It turns out you’ve treated water that was “probably” safe to drink to one that is “definitely” isn’t.
 Hard water might cause dull hair and skin irritation, but, in the short term, it won’t endanger your health.

 That, however, isn’t the case with softened water.
 Most water softeners use sodium to remove hardness from water.
 They’re successful in treating hardness but end up making water unsafe to drink, as high levels of sodium are proven to be hazardous for your health.